pointw-dev/PointW.WebApi.ResourceModel/README.md

 The goal of this project is to provide a simple way to model resources.
 The essential considerations are
 * what data should a resource provide in its representations
 * how are resources related to each other
-* leave formatting decisions to configuration (as much as possible)
+* leave formatting decisions to configuration/content negatiation (as much as possible)

-This should be easy to model as simple classes without having to consider what the format of representations actually look like.
+This should be easy to model with simple classes without having to consider what the format of representations actually look like.

 (see the <a href=https://github.com/biscuit314/PointW.WebApi.ResourceModel/wiki>wiki</a> for more details.)